hma19/customer-order-scheduling-LDR/README.md

 # customer-order-scheduling-LDR

-This file is to provide instructions on using two new dispatching rules LDR-I.exe and LDR-II for solving customer order scheduling problem.
+This repo is to provide instructions on using two new dispatching rules LDR-I.exe and LDR-II for solving customer order scheduling problem.

 <b>Code</b>